ArwynFr/stack-homepage/.github/README.md

 The build process is now the following :

 - Changes are pushed on main (either by me or by renovate)
-- Github Actions are triggerd whenever the sources are modified
+- Github Actions are triggered whenever the sources are modified
-- A Github hosted agent builds the [Dockerfile](/src/Dockerfile) into an image and pushes to Github Packages
+- A Github hosted agent builds the [Dockerfile](../src/Dockerfile) into an image and pushes to Github Packages
 - A self-hosted  agent clones the kubernetes resources and applies them to the local cluster

 Also, if needed: